geomesa/geomesa.github.io/_posts/2014-04-10-geomesa-quickstart.md

 #### Generating Heatmaps

 * To try out the DensityIterator, you can install the Heatmap SLD from the [GDELT tutorial](http://www.geomesa.org/geomesa-gdelt-analysis/#heatmaps).
-* After configuring the SLD, in the URL, change `styles=` to be `styles=heatmap&amp;density=true`.
+* After configuring the SLD, in the URL, change `styles=` to be `styles=heatmap&density=true`.
 Once you press &lt;Enter&gt;, the display will change to a density heat-map.
 (NB:  For this to work, you will have to first install the WPS module for GeoServer.
 See the official web site for a download.)